What is a school council?

 *feel that their school responds to their needs and views;

 *have the opportunity to let adults know their feelings and opinions about things that affect them;

 *have a say about decisions, and to play an active role in making their school a better place;

 *develop active life skills through participating.

-Our school council is supported by Mrs Frank.
+Our school council is supported by Mrs Gibbons.

 Two children from every class represent their own class on the School Council.
 The children are elected to the School Council by their peers.
 They take whole school issues and ideas from their own class councils and feed them into the School Council.
 They also share ideas and decisions from School Council with their class.
 Decisions made within School Council can, and do, have a real impact on the rest of the school.

 What do we do?